wesbos/beginner-javascript-notes/notes/Module 12꞉ Advanced Flow Control.md

 }
 ```

-As you can see in `animate2` there are no `.then()` and no callbacks, we simply just pause the function from running with our `await` infront of a function that returns to us a promise.
+As you can see in `animate2` there are no `.then()` and no callbacks, we simply just pause the function from running with our `await` in front of a function that returns to us a promise.

 In the next video we will look at how to handle errors with `async await` and we will go over a lot of the browser APIs that come with `async await`.